 Some people are genuinely nice, but use good judgment if someone’s always trying to get in your good books – buying you treats, giving you li s and complimenting your outfits randomly.
 They may want you to get chummy with them so you spill your secrets, or that of others, which may then be shared without your permission and twisted out of context.

 Don’t: Join in

 When everyone’s having a bash bad-mouthing someone, don’t chip in.
-A er a while, people will get the message that you’re not interested in o ice politics and will avoid involving you in these toxic conversations.
+After a while, people will get the message that you’re not interested in o ice politics and will avoid involving you in these toxic conversations.
 It’s good for your emotional health, and you never have to worry about what you said being used against you or being overheard.
 It’ll also prevent you from being biased against people, which is always a good thing.

 Featured image: Pexels

 This article was adapted from Teenage Vol.30 Issue 2.